BrynM/dPAD/README.md

 Resistor Ladder schematic described by Brian.
 You rock Brian!

-This code written by 2025 Bryn Mosher (BPM).
+This code written in 2025 Bryn Mosher (BPM).
 It and the PCB design are Public Domain.

 ## Hardware